monesh-kannan-rk/fl-studio-fe/README.md

 - [jQuery] - jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers
 - [Google Fonts] - for fonts

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.

 ## Installation

-Dillinger requires [Node.js](https://nodejs.org/) v10+ to run.

 Install the dependencies and devDependencies and start the server.